v-community/v_by_example/README.md

----
-description: >-
-  V is an open-source programming language designed to build simple, fast, safe, and maintainable software.
-V by Example is a hands-on introduction to V using annotated example programs.
----

 # V by Example

 🗒️ Note: This is still a work in progress.
 Check [our october.plan](https://github.com/v-community/v_by_example/blob/master/october.plan) out to collaborate with us!